 The team of the Libarna Urban Landscape Project comprises professors and professionals from diverse backgrounds bringing their various expertise and passion to our investigation into this important site.
-For the 2018 season, we are joined by:

 Dr. Katherine (Katie) Huntley

 Katie completed her PhD in archaeology and ancient history at the University of Leicester in the UK and is currently an Assistant Professor of History at Boise State University.
 Her research centers around Roman material culture as it relates to the daily life of women and children, as well as the understanding of gender in the ancient world.
 Katie’s doctoral research focused on the material evidence of childhood and children from the first through fifth centuries CE.
 Additional lines of research include religious beliefs and experience, Roman graffiti, and domestic and family life in the ancient world.
 She has conducted archaeological fieldwork in sites throughout Romania, England, and Italy.
 Previous work in Italy includes a five year term as archaeological illustrator in Pompeii as well as a season as co-director of the Pompeii Post-Excavation Project (PPExP).